MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

             Please note that fixation and ground saliency maps are both generated from human observation data, e.g. an eyetracking experiment.

-     - Results: Results from any model that predicts the saliency.
+     - Results: Predicted saliency maps from a model.
 These are the results you want to evaluate to determine how good your model is.

-          - Model_name
+          - Model_name:

-              -SALIENCY MAPS: for each category
+              - SALIENCY MAPS: for each category

 - Output